Qampi/HTML-CSS/README.md

 -Allows you to run multiple task, without waiting for the first one to finish up

                                       ES6-FEATURES

 Block-scope Variables
+FUNCTION FOR BLOCK-SCOPE VARIABLES
+-Helps to avoid variable leakage & makes it easy to debug.
 1. Let & Const
-   allow you to declare variables that are visible to the block instead of the entire function or global scope
+-allow you to declare variables that are visible to the block instead of the entire function or global scope
+2. ARROW FUNCTIONS
+-CONCISE SYNTAX
+.If creating a function you must make use of the function keyword -LEXICAL this
+3. TEMPLATE LITERAL
+-refers to the use of backsticks to denote strings  ''') not quotation marks
+                                       EXAMPLE OF TEMPLATE LITERAL:
+// Using template literal
+const str2 = `Hi ${userName}, your balance is ${balance}.` console.log("Template literal: ", str2)